Manal-art-coder/portfolio/README.md

-# Welcome to my data analyst portfolio!
+# Welcome to my Data Analyst portfolio!

 ## About Me 🙂